k1LoW/octocov/README.md

 - **Code to Test Ratio**
 - **Test Execution Time** (on GitHub Actions only)

+### Custom metrics

+octocov accepts custom metrics in addition to the three supporting metrics.

+Specify the path to the custom metrics JSON file in an environment variable prefixed with `OCTOCOV_CUSTOM_METRICS_` to collect the code metrics at the same time.

+If there are multiple custom metrics JSON files, specify each file path in a separate environment variable.

 ## Detecting pull request number

 octocov detect pull request number following order.